stacklok/codegate-docs/docs/toolhive/how-to/client-configuration.md

 ## Understanding client configuration

-AI assistants need to know where to find MCP servers before they can use them.
+AI applications need to know where to find MCP servers before they can use them.
 You can configure clients with ToolHive in three ways:

 1. **Auto-discovery**: ToolHive automatically finds and configures supported